 Sullivan, W. F. 2010.
 Religion naturalised: the new establishment.
 In After pluralism: reimagining religious engagement (eds) C. Bender & P.E.
 Klassen, 82-97.
 New York: Columbia University Press.

 This post is the second part of a collaborative effort between Religion: Going Public and The Religion Factor blog at the University of Groningen.
-The first part is available here.
-A third comment will be co-published on both sites shortly.
+The first part is available here, the third part is available here A third comment will be co-published on both sites shortly.
 The post has also been published by the Law and Religion UK blog.